 Manage interests

 In this use case the system shows news interest of user and allows the user to manage it by giving an option to delete and update the news interest.
-The system gives response on successful deletion or updation of news interest and shows an appropriate massage.
-The system also gives response on unsuccessful deletion or updation of news interests and shows an appropriate massage.
+The system gives response on successful deletion or updating of news interest and shows an appropriate massage.
+The system also gives response on unsuccessful deletion or updating of news interests and shows an appropriate massage.

 Figure 3.6: Use case for managing news interests